Under the Influence with Terry O'Reilly - Billboards Are Always in Bloom

 It was almost daylight.

-They had to get the roof to collapse.
+get the roof to collapse.

 Then someone spotted the problem.

-It was the car's I-beam.
+It was the car's eye beam.

-It was a safety feature that keeps a roof from collapsing in the event of a rollover.
+It was a safety feature that keeps a roof

 So the billboard crew pulled out an electrical saw

-and, with sparks flying in the dark, cut the I-beam.
+and with sparks flying in the dark,

 Then they dropped the steel pipe again.

-This time the roof collapsed and the window shattered.
+This time the roof collapsed

-Then the jumbo muffin was placed gently on the roof.
+Then the jumbo muffin was put

-With mission finally accomplished, the ad agency jumped into their cars and parked down the road
+the ad agency jumped into their cars

-a bit to watch the rush hour reactions.
 As the morning traffic started to get heavy,

-car after car began pulling off the road to take pictures.
+car after car began pulling off the road

 A big crowd gathered.